guttih/gepper/README.md

 #### Content

-You can use content commands (tokens) to create your preferred content of a file created.
+You can configure what files created will contain.
+Use content commands (tokens) to create your preferred content.
 When you open the settings (you can look for gepper) you will see explanations on what each command does.
+File naming schema can also be configured.

 * `"cpp.gepper.classHeaderTemplate`: Content of a created header file for a class.
 * `"cpp.gepper.classImplementationTemplate`: Content of your created source file for a class